mistermicheels/learning-notes/architecture-design/Deployable-components.md

         -   Similar to Single Responsibility Principle in [SOLID principles](oo-design/SOLID-principles.md)
     -   If the code of an application must change, you would ideally have all the changes to occur in a single component, so you only have to redeploy that single component
         -   Other components depending on that single component do not need to be revalidated or redeployed
+        -   If you always need to change and redeploy component A and B together, consider merging them into one component
     -   Relation to Open-Closed Principle from [SOLID principles](oo-design/SOLID-principles.md): group together the classes that are closed to the same type of changes
     -   This principle is inclusive: tends to make components larger
 -   **CRP**: Common Reuse Principle